MobileFirst-Platform-Developer-Center/MotoCorpService/Lab/Contents/BMX-SecureGateway/Readme.md

 It is a service available on bluemix that allows you to access On-Prem Services of your data center(eg: an web service) on a IBM Bluemix Application(eg: [NodeJS](https://console.ng.bluemix.net/catalog/starters/sdk-for-nodejs/) or [Java Runtime](https://console.ng.bluemix.net/catalog/starters/liberty-for-java/)).

-Another possibility is to access a Bluemix Application on your On-Prem Daatacenter, but this second use case will not be explored on this guide.
+Another possibility is to access a Bluemix Application on your On-Prem Datacenter, but this second use case will not be explored on this guide.

 > [Read more about Secure Gateway here](https://console.ng.bluemix.net/docs/services/SecureGateway/secure_gateway.html)
 >